QuTech-Delft/quantuminspire2/README.md

 qi login
 ```

 This will open a browser window that will allow you to login or create an account.
-By default this command will login to the production environment, but the command accepts an argument for a different host URL.
+By default this command will login to the production environment, but the command accepts an argument for a different host URL if needed (e.g. for beta testing purposes).